-The new regulation is part of an ongoing effort by the Biden administration to simplify the process of qualifying for TPD discharge, a federal law that discharges the federal student loan debt of borrowers with severe disabilities who can no longer work.
+The regulation, which became effective in September 2021, is part of an ongoing effort by the Biden administration to simplify the process of qualifying for TPD discharge, a federal law that discharges the federal student loan debt of borrowers with severe disabilities who can no longer work.

-Before the new regulations, borrowers had to apply for relief and were subject to a three-year income-monitoring period after receiving their discharge — and if their income rose above a certain threshold, they would have their debt reinstated.
+Before the new regulations, borrowers had to apply for relief.
+They were subject to a three-year income-monitoring period after receiving their discharge — and if their income rose above a certain threshold, they would have their debt reinstated.
 This resulted in thousands of borrowers becoming disqualified due to documentation errors, not a lack of eligibility.

 In early 2021, the department suspended income verification requirements as a form of coronavirus hardship relief.
-Now, TPD discharge will be automatically applied, and the department will permanently stop sending monitoring requests.
-In October, the department will work to eliminate the monitoring period entirely.
+TPD discharge is automatically applied now, and the department will stop sending monitoring requests permanently.

-Moving forward, borrowers who qualify as totally and permanently disabled will now be automatically identified through administrative data matching with the Social Security Administration (SSA).
-The first match is currently set to take place in September during the next SSA quarterly data match.
+Now, borrowers who qualify as totally and permanently disabled are automatically identified through administrative data matching with the Social Security Administration (SSA).